-(as of December 31, 2023, unless otherwise indicated)
+(as of December 31, 2024, unless otherwise indicated)

-- There are 32 provincial credit unions and one federal credit union in communities across Saskatchewan. - Provincial credit unions offer financial products and services to close to 445,000 members. - Saskatchewan provincial credit union assets reached \$26.4 billion with revenue of more than \$1.3 billion. - Provincial credit union lending amounts were more than \$19.7 billion. - There are more than 300 board members who are locally elected by members of each credit union to provide strategic direction to their management teams. - As independent financial institutions owned and controlled by their members, credit unions are shaped by community needs.
-Saskatchewan provincial credit unions range in asset size from \$50.48 million to more than \$7.7 billion. - In 2023, Saskatchewan provincial credit unions returned over \$7 million to their members in the form of patronage equity contribution and dividends. - Provincial credit unions are a major contributor to Saskatchewan's economy, employing close to 3,000 people. - Funds held on deposit in Saskatchewan provincial credit unions are fully guaranteed through the Credit Union Deposit Guarantee Corporation.
+- As of January 1, 2025, there are 30 provincial credit unions and one federal credit union in communities across Saskatchewan. - Provincial credit unions offer financial products and services to more than 445,000 members. - Saskatchewan provincial credit union assets reached \$28 billion with revenue of close to \$1.5 billion. - Provincial credit union lending amounts were more than \$21 billion. - As independent financial institutions owned and controlled by their members, credit unions are shaped by community needs.
+Saskatchewan provincial credit unions range in asset size from \$49.34 million to close to \$8.3 billion. - In 2024, Saskatchewan provincial credit unions returned over \$10.5 million to their members in the form of patronage equity contribution and dividends. - Provincial credit unions are a major contributor to Saskatchewan's economy, employing more than 3,000 people. - Funds held on deposit in Saskatchewan provincial credit unions are fully guaranteed through the Credit Union Deposit Guarantee Corporation.
 The full guarantee is made possible through a comprehensive deposit protection regime that is focused on prevention.
-Read more about the guarantee.